wradlib/wradlib/doc/source/gettingstarted.rst

 This may also be an issue with other dependencies which are relying on libraries.

-If you are in need to install everything from scratch, or if you are setting up a clean virtual environment, or, or, or... you may encounter some other strange problems.
-Especially in virtual environments you may have to export some PATH variables that libraries and includes can be found.
+If you are in need to install everything from scratch, or if you are setting up a clean virtual environment, etc., you may encounter some other strange problems.
+Especially in virtual environments you may have to export some PATH variables so that libraries and includes can be found.

 If all this doesn't help, check on your favorite search engine or create an issue `here <https://bitbucket.org/wradlib/wradlib/issues?status=new&status=open>`_ with details on the problem or send an email on the `wradlib-users <https://groups.google.com/forum/?fromgroups=#!forum/wradlib-users>`_ mailing list.